 HISTORY OF THE BUILDING

 The building was purchased by its current owners in 2000 and underwent two and a half years of renovation under the supervision of audio industry icon John Storyk.
-The pipe organ was in serious disrepair and was donated to a company that refurbishes organs and sells them inexpensively back to struggling congregations, and the pews were donated to the former occupants.
+The pipe organ was in serious disrepair and was donated to a company that refurbishes the instruments and sells them inexpensively to struggling congregations, and the pews were donated to the former occupants.
 The stained glass windows were saved if possible, or replaced with original one of a kind leaded glass done on the premises over the summer of 2002 by a visiting Zen monk.
-In 2003 it opened as J.A.
-Castle Recording Studio and continued until the owner’s retirement in 2013.
-The building was then taken over by his stepdaughter and son in law who reopened the facility as Big Blue North, the independently-operated sister studio of famed Jersey City studio Big Blue Meenie.

-We’re from different backgrounds, but are all completely obsessed with music and making yours sound better than you thought it could.
+We’re a small but fierce tribe of misfits that are completely obsessed with music and making yours sound better than you thought it could.
 Plus we’re super friendly, so we’ve got that going for us.
-Meet our owners:
+Meet the owners:

 Jeff’s lifelong passion for music and engineering started forty years ago as a child with a tape recorder and a toy piano.
 He now has more than two decades of professional studio experiences as both a client and an engineer.
 A fixture in the regional music scene, he has also been a working songwriter/ musician for 25 years, including managing, booking, promoting, producing and recording his own bands.
 In addition to his extensive experience in music and production, Jeff is a committed instructor and lecturer.
 He is a graduate of Berklee College of Music and has a real bad vintage synthesizer addiction.

-Pam is a classically trained visual artist with credits that range from national corporate identity packages to CDs and t-shirts for local bands.
+Pam is a classically trained visual artist / serial entrepreneur with credits that range from national corporate identity packages to CDs and t-shirts for local bands.
 She has a Masters degree from the Art Institute of Chicago, a Bachelors degree from the California College of Arts and a Professional Fundraising Certificate from New York University.
-She is always happy to chat with you about potential grants and crowdfunding solutions like Kickstarter, Indiegogo or PledgeMusic.
+She has spent the past 15 years proving that the arts are a potent force for economic development, and is always happy to chat about potential grants and crowdfunding solutions like Kickstarter, Indiegogo or PledgeMusic.
 More importantly, she’s our official maker of late night popcorn.